percona/k8sps-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PS-RN0.5.0.md

     [Installing Percona Operator for MySQL](../System-Requirements.md#installation-guidelines)

 Percona Operator for MySQL allows users to deploy MySQL clusters with both asynchronous and group replication topology.
 This release includes various stability improvements and bug fixes, getting the Operator closer to the General Availability stage.
-Version 0.5.0 of the Percona Operator for MySQL is still **a tech preview release** and it is **not recommended for production environments**. **As of today, we recommend using** [Percona Operator for MySQL based on Percona XtraDB Cluster](https://docs.percona.com/percona-operator-for-mysql/pxc/index.html), which is production-ready and contains everything you need to quickly and consistently deploy and scale MySQL clusters in a Kubernetes-based environment, on-premises or in the cloud.
+Version 0.5.0 of the Percona Operator for MySQL is still **a tech preview release** and it is **not recommended for production environments**. **As of today, we recommend using** [Percona Operator for MySQL based on Percona XtraDB Cluster :octicons-link-external-16:](https://docs.percona.com/percona-operator-for-mysql/pxc/index.html), which is production-ready and contains everything you need to quickly and consistently deploy and scale MySQL clusters in a Kubernetes-based environment, on-premises or in the cloud.

 ## Improvements